xgfone/go-tools/README.md

-parse        | Convert a string to `bool`, `int`, `uint`, `float`, etc. pool         | Some simple convenient pools, such as `BufPool`, `GoPool`, etc. tags         | Manage the tags in a struct. slice        | Get a value from a slice. tbucket      | The Simple Token Bucket like `HTB` in Linux `TC`. values       | Get a value from a `slice` or `map`.
+parse        | Convert a string to `bool`, `int`, `uint`, `float`, etc. pool         | Some simple convenient pools, such as `BufPool`, `GoPool`, etc. tags         | Manage the tags in a struct. slice        | Get a value from a slice and check whether a value exists in a slice. tbucket      | The Simple Token Bucket like `HTB` in Linux `TC`. values       | Get a value from a `slice` or `map`.